GraSPSchool/graspschool.github.io/2024/registration/index.md

 # Registration

 The official online registration system will be conducted by the Institute of Physics at the University of São Paulo.
-It is available at [this website].
+It is available at [this website](https://uspdigital.usp.br/apolo/inscricaoPublicaFormTurmaListar?codund=43&codcurceu=430400057&codedicurceu=24001&numseqofeedi=1&oriins=W).
 Unfortunately, it is in Portuguese, but we will soon provide a guide (in English) on how to do your subscription.
 Use the form below to receive a reminder about it.

 The registration system provided by the University of São Paulo cannot deal with the selection of minicourses within a larger event.
 For this reason, we created [this form](https://forms.gle/mvNoXsiyR5Z2TtfQ6) for you to select the minicourses of your interest.
 We apologize for the inconvenience.